When creating characters we already know we need to make them memorable, interesting, diverse and avoid those nasty stereotypes.

 It is recommended to do a separate edit on character dialogue.
-When your novel is finished run through and take careful note of whose speaking and how that translates.
+When your novel is finished run through and take careful note of who’s speaking and how that translates.

 Does the character’s dialogue, their voice, their reactive tone mirror the character idea you have?